mozilla/inclusion/evaluation_tools/coc-assessment-tool/unacceptable-behaviors.md

 > * **Disruptive Behavior**  Sustained disruption of events, forums, or meetings, including talks and presentations, will not be tolerated.
 > * **Influencing Disruptive Behavior**  We will treat influencing or leading such activities the same way we treat the activities themselves, and thus the same consequences apply.

- Other examples of unacceptable behavior by participants can include:
+ Other examples of unacceptable behavior by participants may include:

--   The use of sexualized language or imagery and unwelcome sexual attention or advances
+-   The use of sexualized language or imagery and unwelcome sexual attention or advances.
--   Trolling, insulting/derogatory comments, and personal or political attacks
+-   Trolling, insulting/derogatory comments, and personal or political attacks.
--   Public or private harassment
+-   Public or private harassment.
 -   Publishing others’ private information, such as a physical or electronic address, without explicit permission
--   Other conduct which could reasonably be considered inappropriate in a professional setting[^7]
+-   Other conduct which could reasonably be considered inappropriate in a professional setting[^7].

 ## Encouraged

--   The words “harassment”, “abuse”, and “professional” or
-    > “professionalism” should be supported by details or definitions.
+-   The words “harassment”, “abuse”, and “professional” or “professionalism” should be supported by details or definitions.
--   Prohibited or harassing behaviors reflect situations that Behaviors
-    > occurred in the past in open source projects and community spaces.
+-   Prohibited or harassing behaviors reflect situations that Behaviors occurred in the past in open source projects and community spaces.

 **NOTE** Many policies prohibit sexual language, imagery, and Behavior as unprofessional, irrelevant, and harassing.
 For some communities (from